vshekar/mx_importer/README.md

  4. All whitespaces are stripped from data

 ### Validation checks
  1. Match puck names against the blacklist and whitelist.
-Blacklisted pucks highlighted in red and whitelisted pucks in yellow
+Blacklisted pucks highlighted in red and pucks NOT in whitelist highlighted in yellow
  2. Sample names cannot exceed 25 characters and should only contain letters, numbers, dash `-` and underscore `_`
  3. Sample names cannot be empty
  4. Sample names cannot be repeated in the same column